Billboard 200: Toby Keith, 3 Doors Down Back On Chart After Inauguration Performances

 According to Billboard, 3 Doors Down’s The Greatest Hits album rocketed all the way to No. 94 on the Billboard 200 chart.
 Previously, 3 Doors Down’s The Greatest Hits album, which was released in 2012, had never been higher than No. 100.
 It has been nowhere to be found on the Billboard 200 chart since April 2016, per Billboard.

-As Forbes reports, with a mix of “sales and streaming,” 3 Doors Down was able to move a total of “6,000 equivalent copies” of the album.
+As Forbes reported, with a mix of “sales and streaming,” 3 Doors Down was able to move a total of “6,000 equivalent copies” of the album.
 With the exception of the song “The Broken,” 3 Doors Down’s The Greatest Hits album features all of the songs performed at the “Make America Great Again!
 Welcome Celebration,” which are “Kryptonite,” “Here Without You,” and “When I’m Gone.”

 Per Billboard, Toby Keith’s 35 Greatest Hits, which moved 5,000 units, hit No. 159 on the Billboard 200 chart.
 Toby Keith’s 35 Greatest Hits reached its high-water mark in 2008, rising all the way to the No. 2 spot as a new album, per Billboard.